SAhmed48/SAhmed48/README.md

 </div>

-<p align="center"> <strong>I'm a Full Stack Engineer, with a passion for backend and strong interest in frontend development.</strong> </p>
+<p align="center"> <strong>I'm a Full Stack Engineer with a passion for backend and frontend development.</strong> </p>
 Full Stack Engineer with a strong background in community and program management, specializing in developer marketing, business operations and engineering partnership to achieve organizational objectives.
-8 years of experience working in tech alongside software developers.
+Eight years of experience working in tech alongside software developers.
 Remote global team experience with exceptional intercultural and cross-team collaboration skills.

 ### About me
 - 🌱 I’m addicted to learning and growing every day.
-- 👯 I’m looking to collaborate on any open source projects.
+- 👯 I’m looking to collaborate on any open-source projects.
-- 💬 Ask me about Python, Javascript, Machine learning, AWS, MEAN, MERN stack  or any tech related stuff.
+- 💬 Ask me about Python, Javascript, Machine learning, AWS, MEAN, MERN stack,  or any tech-related stuff.
 - 😄 Pronouns: He / His
 - 💭 Let's get to know each other.
-- 💼 Any freelance work ? do reach, [email](mailto:salmanahmed4858@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:salmanahmed4858@gmail.com) :)
-- 💬 Ask me about anything, I'm happy to help :)
+- 💬 Ask me about anything; I'm happy to help :)

 <!-- - <a href="https://github.com/dev-salmanahmed"><img alt="views" title="Github views" src="https://komarev.com/ghpvc/?username=dev-salmanahmed&style=flat-square" width="100"/></a>
  -->

 ## 👨‍💻 Technical Skills & Expertise
 - Development of Web Applications, Mobile Applications, and Desktop Applications.
-- Development of Machine Learning / Deep Learning models, and deployment.
+- Development of Machine Learning / Deep Learning models and deployment.
 - Web Scraping, Browser Automation, Python Scripting.

 <h2 align="left">📫 Connect</h2>